0xc0d3r/modular-react-typescript-boilerplate/README.md

 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
 4. Run `yarn setup` in order to install dependencies and clean the git repo.<br />
    _At this point you can run `yarn start` to see the output at `http://localhost:3000`._
+5. Follow this [guide](/docs/how-to-build.md) to build the application in various environments (Ex: alpha, production, etc.)

 Now you're ready to rumble!